San Pietro in Ciel d'Oro: Architecture

 It also performs static functions as it serves as a support for the façade.
 At the base of the last pillar of the right aisle there is the tomb of King Liutprand.
 In 2018, the bones were the subject of a bioarchaeological and genetic investigation.
 The analyzes showed that the bones belonged to three upper-class individuals, with strong muscles and who ate proteins, mainly from meat and fish, to a greater extent than the rest of the population, as evidenced by the comparisons with the bone findings. coming from some necropolis of the Lombard age found in northern Italy.
 Of these three individuals, two (a middle-aged man and a younger man) date back to the 6th century, while the third subject, who died around 40/50 years old, was a contemporary of Liutprando: it is therefore possible that the bones of the third individual may belong to the Lombard king.

-In the presbytery, before the choir, there is the Ark of Sant'Agostino, a marble masterpiece of the fourteenth century.
+In the presbytery, before the choir, there is the Ark of Sant'Agostino, created by Giovanni di Balduccio, a marble masterpiece of the fourteenth century.
 It is a Gothic work divided into three bands: below, a plinth containing the urn with the remains of the saint; in the center, an open band, with the statue of sleeping St. Augustine and, at the top, the last band, resting on small pillars and crowned by triangular cusps.
 The entire work is decorated with more than 150 statues, which represent angels, saints, and bishops, and with tiles with the life of the saint.
 The ark houses the Reliquary Box of Sant'Agostino, a work of goldsmith's work from the Lombard age.
 The box, in silver, was donated to the monastery by King Liutprand around 725.